isomerpages/moe-woodgrovesec/_cca/Performing Arts/Symphonic Band.md

 \*Additional sessions will be organised for selected students for the preparation of various events.
 Sessions are subject to change in 2023.

+#### Achievements and Highlights 2023

+Singapore Youth Festival Arts Presentation: Certificate of Commendation

+National Day Celebrations

+Speech Day

+Music Exchange with Yusof Ishak Secondary School

-**Achievements and Highlights 2022**
+#### Achievements and Highlights 2022

-Admiralty PAssion Arts Festival 2022
+Admiralty PAssion Arts Festival 2022&nbsp;

 World of Woodgrove (WoW) Primary School Outreach